Demonic1594/moviebot/README.md

 $eval[$httpResult]
 ```
 - Make sure to change the (name) to the command/onInteraction you're trying to get.
+- As for why we use $eval is so that we're able to diagnose the issues directly and there's no need for the users have a difficult time setting it up.

 # Variables
 - Format: (name: value), leave the value blank if it is stated in the value parameter to be blank.
 Do not put blank in the value.
+This gets updated once a new variable is being used.
   > **library**: **blank**

 # Notes